d12frosted/elpa-mirror/stable-melpa/tramp-term-readme.txt

-This package provides a way to initiate ssh sessions within emacs and have directory tracking automatically set up for editing files with TRAMP.
+This package provides a way to initiate ssh sessions within Emacs and have directory tracking automatically set up for editing files with TRAMP.
 No configuration is required on the remote host.